maikel8907/LIGNUM/README.md

 ## Building the app

 Install [Android Studio](https://developer.android.com/sdk/installing/studio.html).
-Once it is running, import coinomi-android by navigating to where you cloned or downloaded it and selecting settings.gradle.
+Once it is running, import BitWallet by navigating to where you cloned or downloaded it and selecting settings.gradle.
 When it is finished importing, click on the SDK Manager ![SDK Manager](https://developer.android.com/images/tools/sdk-manager-studio.png).
 You will need to install SDK version 21.

 <br/>